 It happened just after he and Mom had their lunch.
 They were on their way home when he fell.
 He didn't know how it happened, he said repeatedly.
 Needless to say, Mom was in a state of panic.
 Fortunately, three good Samaritans - Daniel, Jaime and Mark - descended out of nowhere and lent a helping hand.

-According to Mom, Dad could barely walk and Mark picked him on his back and piggy backed him all the way the nearest clinic.
+According to Mom, Dad could barely walk and Mark piggy-backed him to the closest clinic.
 Daniel and Jaime was kind enough to hang around until I arrived.
 Dad was referred by the doctor to the A&E at TTSH.
 I was still in a daze (partly from the flu medication I had been taking; partly from the huff & puff from Newton to Toa Payoh) because I couldn't even call a cab properly (the Executive Assistant of the President of Asia Pacific didn't know how to call a cab, imagine that!) so Jaime called one for us.

 I couldn't thank Daniel and Jaime enough but Jaime said they were on their way to have ice cream, normally they would park by the road but today Jaime thought they ought to drive into the car park (where Dad fell) so maybe it was meant to be.